Aveglia/vAMPirus/docs/HelpDocumentation.md

 2. Set the value within the launch command itself:

-Instead of editing the configuration file directly, you could set parmeters within the launching command itself.
-So, for example, if we wanted to run the analysis with nucletide-based clustering of ASVs at 95%        similarity, you would do so like this:
+Instead of editing the configuration file directly, you could set parameters within the launching command itself.
+So, for example, if we wanted to run the analysis with nucleotide-based clustering of ASVs at 95% similarity, you would do so like this:

                 nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --ncASV --clusterNuclID .95

-Here we use the "--Analyze" option that tells vAMPirus that we are ready to analyze soem data.
+Here we use the "--Analyze" option that tells vAMPirus that we are ready to analyze some data.
 Then the "--ncASV" argument with the "--clisterNuclID .95" tells vAMPirus we would like to cluster our ASVs based on 95% nucleotide similarity.
-The default ID value is stored at line 51 in the vampirus.config file (currently 85%), but as soon as you specify and provide a value in the command, the default value is overwritten.
+The default ID value is stored at lime 51 in the vampirus.config file (currently 85%), but as soon as you specify and provide a value in the command, the value within the config file is ignored.

 NOTE: Nextflow also has options in the launch command.
-To tell them apart, Nextflow options uses a single dash (e.g. -with-conda) while vAMPirus options are always with a double dash (e.g. --Analyze)
+To tell them apart, Nextflow options uses a single dash (e.g. -with-conda or -profile) while vAMPirus options are always with a double dash (e.g. --Analyze)

 ### Setting computing resource parameters - Edit in lines 151-171 in vampirus.config

 Each process within the vAMPirus workflow is tagged with either "low_cpus", "norm_cpus", or "high_cpus" (see below) which let's Nextflow know the amount of cpus and memory required for each process, which will then be used for when Nextflow submits a given job or task.
 Nexflow actively assesses the amount of available resources on your machine and will submit tasks only when the proper amount of resources can be requested.

-From line 203-217 in the vAMPirus.config file is where you can edit these values for whichever machine you plan to run the workflow on.
+From lime 203-217 in the vAMPirus.config file is where you can edit these values for whichever machine you plan to run the workflow on.

         process {
             withLabel: low_cpus {